• Skip to primary navigation

 The most important tip when cooking Brussels sprouts is to take care not to overcook the sprouts.
 I think that is the main reason why so many people do not enjoy eating these veggies.

-And another bonus: if you happen to have not too soft, leftover sprouts from Thanksgiving dinner, they would be perfect to make these cheesy bacon Brussels sprout casserole.
+And another bonus: if you happen to have not too soft leftover sprouts from Thanksgiving dinner, they would be perfect for this cheesy bacon Brussels sprout casserole.

 Easy Brussels Sprouts Bake with Bacon and Cheese Sauce